 Address: Four campuses within three-mile radius of the centre of Cardiff.

 Added value: Hot for sport, health, teaching and art.
 Sporty student vibe and excellent facilities, including the famous National Indoor Athletics Centre as well as a National Lawn Tennis Association Centre and a sports centre to enable the disabled and able-bodied to train side by side.
-A recent investment of £50m in the Estates Strategy sees the construction of a range of state-of-the-art facilities at UWIC including a new home for the Cardiff School of Management at the Llandaff campus, a new Food Industry Centre building and a multi-purpose Campus Centre.
-This focus on UWIC’s estate will further enhance the student experience and improve research facilities.
+A recent investment of £50m in the Estates Strategy sees the construction of a range of state-of-the-art facilities, including a new home for the Cardiff School of Management at the Llandaff campus, a new Food Industry Centre building, a multi-purpose Campus Centre and a new £14m modern Cardiff School of Art and Design that opened in June 2015.
+This focus on Cardiff Met's estate will further enhance the student experience and improve research facilities.

 Glittering alumni: Gareth Edwards, rugby player; Lynn Davies, Olympic Gold Medallist; Michael Buerk, newsreader; Owen Powell of Catatonia; Simon Fowler of Ocean Colour Scene; John Inverdale, TV presenter; Julien Macdonald, fashion designer; and Ryan Jones, captain of the Wales rugby team.

 Alternative prospectus: See how current students rate various aspects of their university experience on The Student Room here, from courses and lecturers to accommodation, city life and the union.Reuse content